On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Abstract

 \section{Abstract}

-Via the relative fundamental exact sequence of $p$-adic Hodge theory, we determine the geometric $p$-adic pro-étale cohomology of the Drinfeld symmetric spaces defined over a $p$-adic field, thus giving an alternative proof of a theorem of Colmez-Dospinescu-Nizioł.
+Via the relative fundamental exact sequence of $p$-adic Hodge theory, we determine the geometric $p$-adic pro-étale cohomology of the Drinfeld symmetric spaces defined over a $p$-adic field, thus giving an alternative proof of a theorem of Colmez--Dospinescu--Nizioł.
 Along the way, we describe, in terms of differential forms, the geometric pro-étale cohomology of the positive de Rham period sheaf on any connected, paracompact, smooth rigid-analytic variety over a $p$-adic field, and we do it with coefficients.
-A key new ingredient is the condensed mathematics recently developed by Clausen-Scholze.
+A key new ingredient is the condensed mathematics recently developed by Clausen--Scholze.

-\section{Introduction}
+\section{\textbf{Introduction}}